ZacharyGoshen/iris-machine-learning/README.md

 Looking at the data, we can see that although there are three visible clusters, the Setosa cluster is far more isolated than Versicolor or Virginica.
 We can easily seperate the Setosa samples by using either of the petal features.
 For example, the maximum petal length for a Setosa is 1.9 cm while the minimum lengths for Versicolor and Virginica are 3 cm and 4.5 cm respectively.
 A decision tree with a single node could classify a sample as *"Setosa"* or *"Not Setosa"* with 100% probability.

+The challenge lies in differentiating between the Versicolor and Virginica species.
+For each feature, roughly the highest quartile of the Versicolor data overlaps with the lowest quartile of the Virginica data.